 A criminal record may also prevent you from being eligible to take the certifying examination following graduation from the program.
 This will adversely impact your ability to obtain work in this field.
 Please contact The American Registry of Radiologic Technologists to discuss their pre approval process.

 Currently, yes.
 In order to facilitate the entry of students in the available spaces, a waiting list is used.
 A student is placed on the waiting list once program application prerequisites have been met and a program application has been submitted.
 Placement on the waiting list is based solely on the date of application.
 The time one is on the waiting list varies.
-Students will be sent a letter each fall while on the list asking for their intentions to pursue admission to the program.
-Failure to respond to this letter by the deadline given will result in removal from the list.
 Letters will be sent in March to those being offered admission to the program in the fall semester, as well as to a number of admission alternates.
 All those receiving letters must attend a mandatory program orientation in May.
 Please contact the program director for more details.

 The number of students accepted each year is typically between 34 and 40, and varies based on the job market and clinical capacity.